azmainadel/azmainadel.github.io/_posts/2020-03-08-how-this-site-was-built.md

 ---
-title: How this site came was built
+title: How this site was built
 tags: [Jekyll, Github-pages, Personal Site]
 style: border
 color: primary